evadne/gen_magic/README.md

 ### Supervised Requests

-The Server should be run under a pool which provides concurrency *and* resiliency.
+The Server should be run under a supervisor which provides resiliency.

 Here we run it under a supervisor: